 Maximum weekly maximum temperature (MWMT) and maximum weekly average temperature (MWAT) values were calculated for all streams in Washington and British Columbia that had complete data sets for the months of June, July, August, and September.
-Median MWAT values for the current dataset (2005-2019) were above 23°C for the mainstem Okanogan in Washington State and British Columbia; median MWAT values for most tributaries were between 18 and 23°C (Figure 5).
+Median MWAT values for the current dataset (2005-2020) were above 23°C for the mainstem Okanogan in Washington State and British Columbia; median MWAT values for most tributaries were between 18 and 23°C (Figure 5).
 Although similar daily maximum values were being reached in the tributaries, the minimum daily values were also much lower resulting in a lower average.
-Based on long-term monitoring data and known limitations of cold-water salmonid species (reviews by Currie et al. 1998 and Beitinger et al. 2000), high water temperature represents a limiting factor for rearing summer steelhead parr in the Okanogan River.
-Overall, temperature observations in 2019 were 'normal' (within the 13 year Q2-Q3 range) (Figure 5).
+Based on long-term monitoring data and known limitations of cold-water salmonid species (reviews by Currie et al. 1998 and Beitinger et al. 2000), higher water temperatures represent limiting factors for rearing summer steelhead parr in the Okanogan River.
+Overall, temperature observations in 2020 were 'normal' (within the 15 year Q2-Q3 range) (Figure 5).
 Detailed results, including differences in amplitude in daily water temperature measurements and effects of water temperature during incubation and rearing are further discussed in Appendix D.

 Figure 5.
-Maximum weekly average water temperatures (MWAT) in the Okanogan subbasin from 2005-2019.
-Black diamonds are 2019 MWAT values.
-Boxes represent 50-75th (Q3, light grey) and 25-50th (Q2, dark grey) quartiles of the MWAT distribution during 2005-2019 while whiskers display the maximum and minimum range of values.
+Maximum weekly average water temperatures (MWAT) in the Okanogan subbasin from 2005-2020.
+Black diamonds are 2020 MWAT values.
+Boxes represent 50-75th (Q3, light grey) and 25-50th (Q2, dark grey) quartiles of the MWAT distribution during 2005-2020 while whiskers display the maximum and minimum range of values.
 Dashed lines delineate 18°C (preferred rearing) and 23°C (lethal) thresholds (EPA 2003).